albertcbraun/WifiDLite/README.md

 There's also an experimental feature that periodically "rediscovers" the peers in the network, allowing you to subscribe to a frequently updated list of peers in the network.

+Please note this project was written using Android Studio and Gradle.